Therapy to Overcome

 In a nutshell, you never feel good enough.
-You worry you aren’t as smart, competent, or put-together as you look on the outside, and it’s only a matter of time until other people “find out” the secret that you’re faking it.
+You worry you aren’t as smart, competent, or put-together as you look on the outside, and it’s only a matter of time until other people “find out” you’re faking it.

 You second-guess your abilities, your performance, and the decisions you make.
 You focus on what is wrong with you rather than what you’ve done right.
 Making sure you don’t make any mistakes inevitably makes you feel anxious and overwhelmed.

-Others may call you a high achiever.
-But despite whatever success you find, praise you receive, or reassurance from others, it at all feels very hard to believe.
+Others might call you a high achiever.
+But despite whatever success you find or praise you receive, it at all feels very hard to believe.
 You would love to look in the mirror and trust that you’re good enough for everything you’ve earned and aspire to, but “feeling good enough” never seems within reach.